MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/3-navtables/readme.md

 > * Create a navigation table for a fixed set of queries
 > * Test the navigation table in Power BI Desktop

 This lesson adds a navigation table to the TripPin connector created in the [previous lesson](../2-rest/readme.md).
 When your connector used the `OData.Feed` function ([Part 1](../1-odata/readme.md)), you received the navigation table “for free”, as derived from the OData service’s $metadata document.
 When you moved to the `Web.Contents` function ([Part 2](../2-rest/readme.md)), you lost the built-in navigation table.
-In this lesson, you'll take a set of fixed queries you created in Power BI Desktop and add the appropriate metadata for Power Query to popup the **Navigator** dialog for your data source function.
+In this lesson, you take a set of fixed queries you created in Power BI Desktop and add the appropriate metadata for Power Query to popup the **Navigator** dialog for your data source function.

 See the [Navigation Table documentation](../../../handling-navigation-tables.md) for more information about using navigation tables.